duydd25031999/TC_note/React/React_Questions.md

 ### use-effect-4

 **Q:** How do you manage asynchronous tasks in useEffect and prevent potential race conditions?
+- Vietnamese outline:
+  - Question:
+    - Làm sao để xử lý các tasks bất đồng bộ trong useEffect
+    - Ngăn chặn các điều kiện chạy ẩn
+  - Answer:
+    - Tạo hàm bất đồng bộ riêng với useEffect callback
+    - Không dùng async callback vì useEffect chỉ nhận return là cleanup function hoặc undefined
+    - Ngăn chặn các điều kiện chạy ẩn
+      - Dùng AbortController hoặc cờ để chặn async task khi component unmount hoặc effect bắt đầu mới
+      - Dùng cleanup để bỏ những logic (timeout, interval, ...) sau khi unmount
+- English sample answer 2:
+  - Callback of useEffect only returns cleanup function or undefined.
+  - So we can't let this callback be asynchronous function because it will return Promise
+  - To prevents race conditions when multiple asynchronous operations overlap
+  - I will use a flag variable to manage ongoing asynchronous tasks if the component unmounts or if new effects begin before previous ones complete.
+- English sample answer 1:
   - You should define an inner asynchronous function inside or outside the useEffect callback rather than making the callback async.
   - Use an AbortController or a flag variable to cancel ongoing asynchronous tasks if the component unmounts or if new effects begin before previous ones complete.
   - Return a cleanup function from useEffect to cancel pending requests or timers, ensuring that stale responses do not update state.
   - Carefully check that the component is still mounted or that the current request is valid before updating state.
   - This approach prevents race conditions when multiple asynchronous operations might overlap.

 ---